MadsLudvig/AppleIRTransmitter/README.md

 ### Wiring the APPLE IR reciever to usb

 As you can see on the wiring diagram.
-The pin next to the "V" marked on the board is D- and then it is D+, 5V, GND:
+On the back of the board where the connector is located, the pin next to the "V" marked is D- and then it is D+, 5V, GND:

 ![alt text](https://raw.githubusercontent.com/MadsLudvig/appleirreciever/master/Apple%20IR%20to%20usb%20diagram.png?token=AhbQcaTgsNl_bHviLEdJ7d5b_S_f6k18ks5cmfjdwA%3D%3D)